rss logo

 root@host:~# nft add rule NAT my_masquerade ip saddr { 10.0.2.0/24 } oifname ens18 masquerade

-• Optionally, you may also define firewall filter rules for added control:
+• Optionally, you can define additional firewall filter rules to further control traffic:

 root@host:~# nft add rule ip filter INPUT udp dport 51820 ct state new,established counter accept